About Me

 • Staff clinician, Assistant Director, and Director at the University of Massachusetts Boston Counseling Center

-Regardless of setting, population, or level of care - I think deeply about my patients lived experience, including identity and context.
+Regardless of setting, I think deeply about my patients lived experience, including identity and context.
 I understand that one’s sense of self is rooted in the relational, and healing often includes self- and relational- work.
 I seek to understand how familial, cultural, ethnic, and religious narratives may impact a person’s experience.
 I am interested in expressions of self and body in the world – as well as personal experiences of pain.
-I believe that understanding the story, function and the context of behaviors is critical to making effective changes.
+I believe that understanding the story, function and the context of symptoms is critical to making effective changes.
 My approach to counseling tends to be relational and behavioral.

 As a person in the world, I identify as a white cisgender female who has roots in a more collectivistic cultural orientation.
 I love learning and appreciate creative expression.
 Relationships, community, meaningful traditions, my dog Luna, and time in the sun and with nature are important to me.
 I enjoy volunteering and advocacy work.